Tips for Successful Exhibiting

 Successful Exhibiting is Strategic as well as Logistic

-The first step in planning your trade show success is to set effective and realistic trade show objectives and means of measurements.
+The first step in planning your trade show success is setting effective and realistic objectives and means of measurement.
 Effectively planning your show’s objectives and reasons for exhibiting are critical.
-Asking why you are there and what the expected outcome should be is necessary to any successful exhibiting venture.
-Choosing the right measurement tools enables you to draw the correct conclusion and evaluate your return on investment (ROI).
+Asking why you are there and what the expected outcome should be is necessary for any successful exhibiting venture.
+Choosing the right measurement tools lets you draw the correct conclusion and evaluate your return on investment (ROI).

-Setting objectives for each event ensures that you are aligning the short term (tactics) with the long range (strategies).
-When you include specific measurements for assessing the outcome of each show you can:
+Setting objectives for each event ensures you align the short-term (tactics) with the long-range (strategies).
+When you include specific measurements for assessing the outcome of each show, you can:

 Most exhibit professionals are relied upon as logistics experts who ensure that exhibit properties are ready, all messaging is targeted, and requisite show services are ordered within the deadline period.

 Candidly speaking, too many exhibiting companies fail to do their homework about shows.
-They fail to set objectives, fail to measure results and fail to follow up on leads.
+They fail to set objectives, measure results, and follow up on leads.

-Too many companies exhibit at shows for vague reasons, i.e., showing support for an industry or simply because their competition is there.
-They go because they’ve always done so.
-They go for many reasons not cemented in strategic marketing rationale.
+Too many companies exhibit at shows for vague reasons, i.e., to show support for an industry or simply because their competition is there.
+They go because they’ve always done so, for many reasons not cemented in strategic marketing rationale.

-In fact, less than half of all companies that exhibit actually set out formalized and measurable goals.
-As the old adage says, “if you don’t know where you’re going, any road will get you there.”
+Less than half of all companies that exhibit set out formalized and measurable goals.
+As the old adage says, “If you don’t know where you’re going, any road will get you there.”

-In some cases, there is a major communications disconnect between what senior management expects and what the exhibit manager understands the strategic purposes and goals to be relative to a particular show.
-Often, this disconnect is due to internal failure to communicate effectively what results are expected and goals to strive for.
+In some cases, there is a significant communication disconnect between what senior management expects and what the exhibit manager understands the strategic purposes and goals relative to a particular show.
+Often, this disconnect is due to internal failure to communicate effectively what results are expected and what goals to strive for.

-• After generating qualified leads insert them in your contact management program’s database.
+• After generating qualified leads, insert them into your contact management program’s database.

-• Categorize leads “A”- Hot, “B” – Near Term, “C” – Longer Term, maybe only information request.
+• Categorize leads as “A”- Hot, “B” – Near Term, “C” – Longer Term, and maybe only information requests.

 • Define the “good” leads and their sales potential with management to translate the leads portion of the equation as a base in forecasting potential sales resulting from the show.